 Look Beyond Imperfections

 Happiness shouldn’t depend on anything external.
 If you think you’ll be happy only when you get something, become something, go somewhere or meet someone, you’ll be disappointed.
-You may experience some pleasure when you get, become, go or meet what you think you need.
+You may experience some pleasure when you receive, become, go, or fulfill what you think you need.
 That’s pleasure, not happiness.

 “Being happy doesn’t mean that everything is perfect.
 It means that you’ve decided to look beyond the imperfections.”

 – Gerard Way